-When manic and feeling good, a person feels too good. it is hard for most people to understand the concept of feeling too good.
+When manic and feeling good, a person feels too good.
+It’s hard for most people to understand the concept of feeling too good.
 When manic, an individual feels that nothing can go wrong.
-Even in really bad situations.
+Even in really bad situations, it’s all okay.
 Since nothing can go wrong, they take risks they shouldn’t take.
+They just don’t see the risk.
 They have energy surges and are too active.
 They might talk non-stop, their thoughts and conversations hopping from one topic to another faster than people around them can keep up, faster than people around them can think.
 But if helpful people try to slow them down, manic people can easily get irritable and really, really angry.

 One reason the manic person feels that nothing can go wrong is that they’re overly optimistic.
 They can feel super capable or even powerful.
 As a result, they might take big risks with money, or with sex, or with relationships.
 It can get ugly.

-There is a milder form of mania that people with bipolar disorder can have.
+There is a milder form of mania that people with bipolar disorder can have, called hypomania.
 They feel just really good.
 They can be highly productive and function well.
-The mildly manic individual usually does not think there is anything wrong.
+The mildly manic individual usually does not think there is anything wrong, and while they stay hypomanic, maybe there is nothing wrong.
 And people around the individual who do not know him might not see anything wrong.
 But people who know him well can see the change.
-It’s a warning that a full manic episode might be on the way.
+It’s a warning, like a bright yellow flashing light.
+Caution, a full manic episode might be on the way!

 The Down Pole

-People with bipolar depression are, well, depressed.
+People with bipolar depression are, well, depressed, but in this case, really depressed.
 An ordinary sad mood is familiar to everyone.
-This bipolar depressed mood is not only worse, it’s qualitatively different.
+This bipolar depressed mood is not only worse, it’s qualitatively different, a completely different animal.
 It’s a medical condition that is an extreme form of gloom and pessimism.
 They have little energy and don’t do much.
 They can’t sleep or sleep too much, are not hungry or eat too much.
 Nothing is fun or enjoyable.
 They can’t think clearly, can’t concentrate, and are forgetful.
-They’re tired and slow, feeling just worried and empty.
+They’re tired and slow, feeling just worried, anxious, and empty.